-- The site is a great distance from the base (approximately 4 miles (6,437 m) from the berthing areas on the southside of Outer Apra Harbor), which is problematic for personnel quality of life activities and supply replenishment. - The emergency response, unscheduled (emergent) repair, and radioactive waste management facilities are located on Polaris Point. - The utilities on Dry Dock Island that support Echo and Delta Wharves do not have the capacity to support a carrier. - The access road, which is a service road for the parallel petroleum, oil, and lubricants (POL) pipeline, and the pipeline itself would require structural improvements, and possibly relocation to support two lanes for truck and bus traffic. - The site would create incompatible uses with existing recreational use of parts of Dry Dock Island.
-Areas near Dry Dock Island are used for fishing and crabbing.
+- The site is a great distance from the base, which is problematic for personnel quality of life activities and supply replenishment. - The emergency response, unscheduled (emergent) repair, and radioactive waste management facilities are located on Polaris Point. - The utilities on Dry Dock Island that support Echo and Delta Wharves do not have the capacity to support a carrier. - The access road, which is a service road for the parallel petroleum, oil, and lubricants (POL) pipeline, and the pipeline itself would require structural improvements, and possibly relocation to support two lanes for truck and bus traffic. - The site would create incompatible uses with existing recreational use of parts of Dry Dock Island.